Dawaks/cybersecurity-portfolio/02-phishing-email-investigation/README.md

 ## What I Learned

-This project helped me understand that identifying phishing emails is not only about reading the message itself.
-Looking at the packet data, SMTP information, and source IP can help provide more evidence about where the activity came from.
+This project helped me understand that phishing investigations are not just about reading the email itself.
+Looking at the packet data, SMTP information, and source IP can give more information about where the email came from.

-It also gave me more practice using Wireshark filters to narrow down network traffic and focus on the information that was most useful for the investigation.
+It also helped me get more comfortable using Wireshark filters to narrow down traffic and focus on the information I needed.